John Caradja: "Great predator" and cultural patron

-Caragea honored local Orthodox tradition by allowing himself to appear in frescoes, including at Saint Nicholas and Saint Andrew Church in Târgu Jiu (1812) and Lainici Monastery (1818).
+Caradja honored Wallachia's Orthodox tradition by allowing himself to appear in frescoes, including at Saints Nicholas and Andrew Church in Târgu Jiu (1812) and Lainici Monastery (1818).
 Both paintings show him almost touching a khanjar dagger, and wearing an anachronistic Eastern crown.
-As a patron of high art, Caragea stood out for sponsoring Mihail Töpler, who became his official portraitist; one of the Töpler works is also reproduced for the first edition of Legiuirea, in an engraving done by Blasius Höpfel.
+A miniature of the Prince appears in the chronicle of Cotroceni Monastery, and was seen by art historian Vasile Georgescu Paleolog as a likely work by Dionisie Eclesiarhul (done in his official capacity as church calligrapher).
+As a patron of high art in the Western fashion, Caradja stood out for sponsoring Mihail Töpler, who became his official portraitist; one of the Töpler works is also reproduced for the first edition of Legiuirea, in an engraving done by Blasius Höpfel.

 This Viennese version of the code is in Modern Greek, and was arranged for print by poet Athanasios Christopoulos; the Romanian-language edition, completed later in 1818, was unusually printed at Kronstadt rather than Bucharest.
-The Christopoulos–Höpfel edition, one copy of which was donated by Caragea himself to the Bodleian Library, is also noted for featuring the coat of arms of Wallachia combined with heraldic unicorns from Prince Ioan's family arms (the first local example of a practice borrowed from Western European traditions).
+The Christopoulos–Höpfel edition, one copy of which was donated by Caradja himself to the Bodleian Library, is also noted for featuring the coat of arms of Wallachia combined with heraldic unicorns from Prince John's family arms (the first local example of a practice borrowed from Western European traditions).
 Its Romanian successor is instead decorated with the respective symbols of "faith, hope, love, and knowledge: the anchor overlaying the cross, the open book, [...] and inside the book a heart that gives rise to a flame."
-In both versions, and in other contexts, Caragea made ample use of a seal which showed Wallachian arms alongside the local symbols of all 17 counties, as first introduced during his uncle's short reign.
+In both versions, and in other contexts, Caradja made ample use of a seal which showed Wallachian arms alongside the local symbols of all 17 counties, as first introduced during his uncle's short reign.